philip860/Ansible_EDA_Install_Collection/roles/eda_operator_setup/README.md

 ### 3. Deploy the Operator Using Kustomize

-With a running Kubernetes cluster, deploy the AWX Operator using Kustomize:
+With a running Kubernetes cluster, deploy the EDA Operator using Kustomize:

 ```bash
 kubectl apply -k .